Uru 's Guild of Cartographers

 Guild of Cartographers of Uru

-The historic meeting place of the Guild is the URU Obsession Form: HERE
+The historic meeting place of the Guild was the URU Obsession (UO) Form until it closed in 2011.

-The History of the beginnings of the guild can be read about in the forum.
+The History of the beginnings of the guild were contained in the OU forum.
 As well as the public goings on of the guild.
 However it is the Guild of Archivists that maintains a formal history of the guilds and other aspects of the Myst stories.
-See the Cartographers history HERE and here for the Restored Guild of Cartographers
+The archive is here.
+See the Cartographers history there for the Restored Guild of Cartographers

-Also, the Myst Community has a good page on the guilds and some of their D'ni Era history and titles (18 major guilds and ? minor guilds) Myst Community
+Also, the Myst Community has a good page on the guilds and some of their D'ni Era history and titles (18 major guilds and many minor guilds) Myst Community

-The original web site by Ricka for the Guild is HERE
+The original web site was made by Ricka for the Guild.
+It is now gone, around 2010 I think.

 The 2007 web site for the Guild, UruMaps.com, is gone.Nalates Urriah